franciscoafonso04/PFL-Vault/Project 2/Readme.md

 **With these steps, both the font and the game will be properly installed and executed on your system.**

+---

 ## **Description of the Game**

 **Collapse** is a strategic two-player board game where the primary objective is to outmaneuver your opponent by capturing their pieces or forcing them into a position where they cannot make a valid move.
-The game is played on a **9x5 grid board**, traditionally associated with the Fanorona board design, and involves capturing opponent pieces through calculated collisions.
+The game is played on a **9x5 grid board**, traditionally associated with the Fanorona board design, and involves capturing opponent pieces through collisions.

 ### **Game Rules**